AniKhachatryan/ckd/README.md

 - 'default' (the default argument value)
 - a pandas.DataFrame object that may or may not contain the target variable
 - a path to a _.csv_ file that may or may not contain the target variable
-- a tuple or list of paths to two _.csv_ files, where the second one contains the target variable
+- a tuple or list of paths to two _.csv_ files, where the second one contains the target variable.

 It is not necessary to provide the target variable, in which case only the predictions will be returned.